theocodes/monetized/README.md

 # Getting the string representation
 Money.to_string(result, [show_currency: true]) == "$ 50,000.00"

+# You can also use `from_integer/2`, `from_float/2` and `from_string/2`
+# respectively if the desired behavior is to raise when the amount is
+# not of the expected type.

+# If either the symbol or the currency key is found within the string,
+# that currency will be used.
+However, if a different currency is given in the
+# options, it will take precedence.
+Money.from_string("£ 200") == %Monetized.Money{currency: "GBP", units: 20000}
+Money.from_string("200 EUR") == %Monetized.Money{currency: "EUR", units: 20000}

+# Passing `units: true` in the options will make it assume the amount is
+# already in the basic fractional unit format
+Money.from_integer(20050, [units: true]) == %Monetized.Money{currency: "USD", units: 20050}

+Money.from_float(200.50) == %Monetized.Money{currency: "USD", units: 20050}

+Money.from_integer("10") # This will raise FunctionClauseError
 ```

 Check the [docs](http://hexdocs.pm/monetized/0.1.0/) for more examples

 ##### Note

-Although you can give `Money.make/1` a float to create a money struct,
+Although you can give `Money.make/2` a float to create a money struct,
 serves only as a convenience utility and none of the internal operactions
 are done on floats but rather on the basic fractional units (integers).